-During the original dumping investigations against Thailand in 2001 (REP 41) and Philippines in 2006 (REP 112), Customs and Border Protection found that dumped consumer pineapple exports from Thailand and Philippines had caused material injury to the Australian industry producing like goods.
+During the original dumping investigations against Thailand in 2001 (REP 41) and Philippines in 2006 (REP 112), ACS found that dumped consumer pineapple exports from Thailand and Philippines had caused material injury to the Australian industry producing like goods.

-In the review and continuation of the measures in 2006 (REP 110 and 111) Customs and Border Protection found that Thailand generic brand consumer pineapple products were purchased at dumped prices that significantly undercut the Australian industry's 'Golden Circle' brand.
+In the review and continuation of the measures in 2006 (REP 110 and 111) ACS found that Thailand generic brand consumer pineapple products were purchased at dumped prices that significantly undercut the Australian industry's 'Golden Circle' brand.
 In the review and continuation of the measures in 2011 (REP 171b, 171d, 172b and 172d) consumer pineapple products were purchased at dumped prices that significantly undercut the Australian industry's 'Golden Circle' brand.

-In line with previous inquiries, this inquiry found that consumer pineapple exported from the Philippines and Thailand significantly undercut the Australian industry's selling prices.
+In line with previous inquiries, these inquiries have found that consumer pineapple exported from the Philippines and Thailand significantly undercut the Australian industry's selling prices.